DCC-EX/CommandStation-EX/README.md

 # What’s in this Repository?

 This repository, CommandStation-EX, contains a complete DCC++ EX Commmand Station sketch designed for compiling and uploading into an Arduino Uno, Mega, or Nano.
-All sketch files are in the folder named CommandStation-EX and its subforlders.

 To utilize this sketch, you can use the following: